-The Division of Science and Mathematics seeks to maintain and improve the effectiveness of the science courses offered in the Basic Core and mathematics courses offered in the Common Cores in the curriculum.
+The Division of Science and Mathematics seeks to maintain and improve the effectiveness of the science courses and the mathematics courses offered in the Common Core in the curriculum.
 This division also seeks to provide quality courses in its departments which will prepare students for further study and careers in their chosen fields.
 The Division of Science and Mathematics seeks to incorporate the use of appropriate technologies in its courses and to provide its students with opportunities to learn and practice problem-solving skills so that they will better be able to adapt their skills to those needed in a changing world.
 The division seeks to validate the quality of its programs through internal assessment, through monitoring the success of its graduates, and through recognition of these programs by peers and accrediting institutions.